-As we all need to still be aware of the COVID situation, please make sure you are aware of symptoms and take appropriate action if anyone in your family displays those symptoms.
-The NHS website is the best place for this advice
+As we all need to still be aware of the COVID situation and be acting in a way that protects ourselves and others, please make sure you continue to be aware of symptoms and take appropriate action if anyone in your family displays those symptoms.
+The NHS website is the best place for this advice.

-If they do, please inform us immediately and then get a test for the family.
+If your child is in school, please inform us immediately and then get a test for the symptomatic person.
 This is very quick and easy to do and will give peace of mind, as well as ensuring we can limit the spread of the virus.
-This link tells you how to get a test https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/get-an-antigen-test-to-check-if-you-have-coronavirus/
+This link tells you how to get a test https://www.nhs.uk/

 If a negative test result has been obtained then there is no need to self isolate.
-If the result is positive, you must inform us as we have to inform the relevant authorities and put measures in place.
-If you take the test, please inform us of the result as soon as possible.
+If the result is positive, the whole family and/or support bubble should continue to isolate and follow all given instructions.
+If anyone in the household or bubble has taken a test, please inform us of the result as soon as possible.

 Please note that we continue to follow advice from the Department for Education and Public Health England.
-The safety of our children, families and staff is extremely important to us but unless we have a direct instruction to close, the school will remain open as usual.
-We would inform you as always via text and email if an instruction to close was given.
+The safety of our children, families and staff is extremely important to us and we follow their guidance on school or bubble closures.
+We will keep you informed of closure or other information as usual by test or email.

 In the meantime, please follow advice yourselves on the NHS websites and other websites, such as Norfolk County Council.
-Please ensure your child is able to wash their hands effectively, this is something we are talking to them about in school also.
 Please do refer to the information and websites below for more information.

 Coronavirus - what you need to know!